r4victor/tenthousandmeters/content/blog/python_bts_05.md

 reassigned
 ```

 Do we really need the cell mechanism to implement such behavior?
-Couldn't we just use the enclosing namespace to load and store the values of free variables?
+Couldn't we just use the enclosing namespace to load and store values of free variables?
 Yes, we could, but consider the following example:

 ```python
 def get_counter(start=0):